 When a New Abraham-Hicks 2.0 Came to Town

-The renewed Esther is flashier than the one lead around by Jerry, but Jerry’s dynamic was one of a kind, impossible to duplicate.
+The renewed Esther is flashier than the one lead around by Jerry, but the original was one of a kind, impossible to duplicate.

-A transition from the original Abraham took place once already: when money and fame came rolling in.
+A transition from the first Abraham took place once already: when money and fame came rolling in.

 During that transition, a member of the traveling party got a call from Esther late at night after a workshop.

 “They gave me a standing ovation,” she cooed proudly.

 So, Abraham, the first star of the show, was already shoved aside in 2005.

 Esther and Jerry Hicks publicly shared the news of Jerry’s illness in the spring of 2011.
 It seems likely that he was ill longer than they admitted.
 Jerry, a small man, was down 15 pounds already.

 Related: When Esther Hicks Turned Mean